dharani535011/TicktechTask/README.md

 - After finishing the navbar I starts to write the code for sidebar which is for mobile user due to the screen width so, i used the @media query and flex layout for this entire application.
 - Storing the code in the github repository using git.
 - Lets come to the home page again to created the homebackground file in components and starts to add the user detials and design with more responsive.
+- After finishing the homebackground the i created the about page adding detials and styles using media query and some images
+- Finally check any mistakes are occurs in the app then add it to the git repo and deploy by using netlify web and hosted.